 THIS week the chief inspector of prisons warned that acute overcrowding and staff shortages are fuelling increasing suicide rates among Britain’s prisoners.
-BEN LEO speaks to a serving officer at Lewes Prison who alleges dilapidated staff numbers at the Sussex jail are sparking rife drug use, all-time low morale and a dangerous working environment for under-pressure officers.
+BEN LEO speaks exclusively to a serving officer at Lewes Prison who alleges dilapidated staff numbers at the Sussex jail are sparking rife drug use, all-time low morale and a dangerous working environment for under-pressure officers.

 A SERVING prison officer at HMP Lewes claims up to 20 staff are off with stress-related sickness as the jail tries to operate safely amid staff cuts and threats of violence.